Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Introducing yourself and showcasing your relevant qualifications

-- Highlighting your relevant experience and skills
+- A summary of your relevant experience and skills

 - A statement of your interest in the position and the company

-Here’s an example of how to write a resume:
+Here’s an example a resume letter:

-I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced professional in [Your field] I am convinced that I would make the ideal choice for this opportunity.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and knowledgeable [Your field] I am confident that I will make the ideal choice to be considered for this job.

 Sincerely,